foundry-rs/book/src/forge/cheatcodes.md

 {{#include ../../projects/cheatcodes/test/EmitContract.t.sol:all}}
 ```

-When we call `cheats.expectEmit(true, true, false, true);`, we want to check the 1st and 2nd `indexed` topic for the next event.
+When we call `vm.expectEmit(true, true, false, true);`, we want to check the 1st and 2nd `indexed` topic for the next event.

 The expected `Transfer` event in `testExpectEmit()` means we are expecting that `from` is  `address(this)`, and `to` is `address(1337)`.
 This is compared against the event emitted from `emitter.t()`.